 - Sleep well.

-- Do your best to minimise stress in your life.
+- Do your best to minimize stress in your life.

-Read this next: Which Training Program Is For Me? →
+Read this next: How to Choose the Right Training Program →

 Thanks for reading.
 Questions welcomed in the comments as always. – Andy.